eurekaclinical/i2b2-export/i2b2-export-plugin/README.md

 4) Inside `$CUSTOM_PLUGIN_DIR`, create a new directory, `PatientDataExport`.

-5) Copy the entire directory and its contents into the PatientDataExport directory created in step 4.
+5) Copy the entire directory and its contents into the `PatientDataExport` directory.

-6) IMPORTANT: In PatientDataExport_ctrlr.js, change the value of `i2b2.PatientDataExort.SERVICE_URL`
+6) In `PatientDataExport_ctrlr.js`, change the value of `i2b2.PatientDataExort.SERVICE_URL`
 variable to the location of the i2b2 Export Service's REST methods that the plugin needs to call.